 Mbayang Diouf Diop is the Director of Finance at the SEEP Network.
 She is responsible for the financial, accounting and administrative operations of the organization, and is a certified public accountant with more than 15 years of experience in non-profit financial management.
 She has a proven track record of driving sustainable growth in partnership with senior industry board members, is conversant in all aspects of operations and grant management, and has successfully led the preparation of multiple organization-wide audits.
 Prior to assuming the position of SEEP’s Director of Finance, Mbayang served several non-profits in the DC area.
 Mbayang has a deep interest in women economic empowerment in developing countries.
 Like Kofi Annan, she believes that “there is no tool for development more effective than the empowerment of women.”

 As Officer for Learning & Programs, Bri works to enable innovative and effective learning opportunities and methods across SEEP programming through Peer Learning Groups, conferences, trainings and webinars.
-Since joining SEEP in 2016, she supports several ongoing initiatives focused on learning and collaboration within Women’s Economic Empowerment and financial inclusion through Savings Groups, including coordination of the Women’s Economic Empowerment Working Group.
+Since joining SEEP in 2016, she supports several ongoing initiatives focused on learning and collaboration within Women’s Economic Empowerment and financial inclusion through Savings Groups, including management of The Mastercard Foundation Savings Learning Lab and coordination of the Women’s Economic Empowerment Working Group.

 Bri graduated from Washington University in St. Louis with a BA in Political Science and Spanish, and a minor in Chinese Language and Culture.
 She speaks English, Spanish, and Mandarin.